-If you’ve been following this blog, then you’re aware of my feelings towards vaccines; I don’t trust them.
+If you’ve been following this blog, then you’re aware of my feelings towards vaccines.
 So questioning whether or not the coronavirus vaccine will be mandatory became inevitable.
 And upon doing some research, I came across a history lesson from the Centers for Disease Control and Prevention (CDC) that ties directly to COVID-19.

 Increased immunization rates result in a significant decrease in diseases, which provide both individual and community protection.
 When a large percentage of the population is immunized, they serve as a protective barrier for those who are not immunized and those who experience vaccine failures.
 Since the introduction of vaccines, Smallpox has been completely eradicated and Poliomyelitis is on the verge of eradication.
 In the United States, infants and children are currently vaccinated against Diphtheria, Haemophilus Influenzae Type B, Hepatitis B, Measles, Mumps, Pertussis, Poliomyelitis, Rubella, Streptococcus Pneumoniae, Tetanus, and Varicella.

 The first state law mandating vaccination in the United States was passed in Massachusetts, 1809.
 They also became the first state to enact a school vaccination requirement in 1855.
 In the 1905 ruling of Jacobson v.
 Massachusetts, the U.S. Supreme Court upheld the right of states to compel vaccinations.
 The court advised that health regulations requiring Smallpox vaccination did not violate the liberty rights of individuals under the Fourteenth Amendment to the U.S. Constitution.

 Vaccination requirements rest in the police power of the state.
 The police power embraces “reasonable regulations established directly by legislative enactment as will protect the public health and the public safety.”

 I share this information to preface some updates coming out of The New York Law Journal regarding the coronavirus.